FortiGate

 Requirement: Create multiple SAML users and groups (refer to A. Configure Azure as SAML authentication IDP steps).

-2. Go to VPN -> SSL-VPN Realms -> Create new (notes: may create multiple realms, for example, FullTunnel and SplitTunnel).
+2. Go to VPN -> SSL-VPN Realms -> Create new (Note: It is possible to create multiple realms, for example, FullTunnel and SplitTunnel).

 ctan_9-1639162582656.png